 Competitive Procurement

-All contracts in excess of $35,000 that are not exempt under subsections 287.05(3)(f) or (g), F.S. must be competitively procured.
-This includes contracts that could accumulate a cost of over $35,000 during the time period of each fiscal year.
+All purchases/contracts in excess of $35,000 that are not exempt under subsections 287.05(3)(f) or (g), F.S. must be competitively procured.
+This includes purchase transactions that could accumulate a cost of over $35,000 during the time period of each fiscal year or for the term of the agreement.
 The Coalition has three procedures for competitive procurement to ensure fair and open competition: The Request for Proposal (RFP), the Invitation to Bid (ITB), and the Invitation to Negotiate (ITN).
 If only one proposal is received under competitive procurement, then this proposal shall be viewed as non-competitive.

-For contracts that could accumulate a cost of over $35,000 during the period of a fiscal year, term contracts may be used to establish a vendor, at the beginning of the fiscal year, to utilize throughout the year.
+For purchases of contracted services that could accumulate a cost of over $35,000 during the period of a fiscal year, term contracts may be used to establish a vendor, at the beginning of the fiscal year, to utilize throughout the year.
 For a commodities contract (such as an educational or office supplies contract) the formal bid process would include a sample of the items that would possibly be purchased during the year.

 Noncompetitive Procurement